BradleyChatha/jcli/README.md

 Finally, we attach `@UseConverter!(/*lambda*/)` onto our `destination` argument, for the same reasons as above.
 A lambda is used here for demonstration purposes.

-And just like that we have now solved overcome our initial issue of "how to I customise binding for arguments of the same type?" in a simple, sane manner.
+And just like that we have now solved overcome our initial issue of "how do I customise binding for arguments of the same type?" in a simple, sane manner.

 I'd like to mention that this feature works alongside the usual arg binding behavior.
 In other words, you can define an `@Binder` for a type which will serve as the default method for binding, but then for those awkward, one-off cases you can use `@UseConverter` to specify a different binding behavior on a per-argument basis.

+> You don't have to validate everything before the command is started.
+> You can just take strings and open your files in `onExecute`, and then do additional validation there, if it's too complicated or messy to express it with UDA's.

 ## Unparsed Raw Arg List